Home

 }

 The edge function has the property of being linear.
 We refer you to the original paper if you wish to learn more about this property and how it can be used to optimize the algorithm.
-In short though, let's say that because of this property, the edge function can be run in parallel (several pixels can be tested at once).
-This makes the method ideal for hardware implementation.
-This explains partially why pixels on the GPU are generally rendered as a block of 2x2 pixels (pixels can be tested in a single cycle).
-Hint: you can also use SSE instructions and multi-threading to optimize the algorithm on the CPU.
+In short, because of this property, the edge function can be run in parallel (several pixels can be tested at once), making the method ideal for hardware implementation.
+This partially explains why pixels on the GPU are generally rendered as a block of 2x2 pixels (enabling pixels to be tested in a single cycle).
+Hint: You can also use SSE instructions and multi-threading to optimize the algorithm on the CPU.

 Alternative to the Edge Function

-There are other ways than the edge function method to find if pixels overlap triangles, however as mentioned in the introduction of this chapter, we won't study them in this lesson.
-Just for reference though, the other common technique is called scanline rasterization.
-It is based on the Brenseham algorithm that is generally used to draw lines.
-GPUs use the edge method mostly because it is more generic than the scanline approach which is also more difficult to run in parallel than the edge method, but we won't provide more information on this topic in this lesson.
+There are alternative methods to the edge function for determining if pixels overlap triangles.
+However, as mentioned in the introduction of this chapter, we won't explore them in this lesson.
+For reference, another common technique is scanline rasterization, based on the Bresenham algorithm, generally used for drawing lines.
+GPUs mostly use the edge method because it is more generic and easier to parallelize than the scanline approach, but further details on this topic will not be provided in this lesson.

 Why does winding matter when it comes to the edge function?
-You may have noticed that since the beginning of this chapter, in all figures we have drawn the triangle vertices in clockwise order.
+You may have noticed that, since the beginning of this chapter, we have drawn the triangle vertices in clockwise order.
 We have also defined the edge function as:

-If we respect this convention, then points to the right of the line defined by the vertices A and B will be positive.
-For example, a point to, the right of V0V1, V1V2, or V2V0 would be positive.
-However, if we were to declare the vertices in counter-clockwise order, points to the right of an edge defined by vertices A and B would still be positive, but then they would be outside the triangle.
-In other words, points overlapping the triangle would not be positive but negative (Figure 10).
-You can potentially still get the code working with positive numbers with a small change to the edge function:
+If we adhere to this convention, then points to the right of the line defined by vertices A and B will be positive.
+For example, a point to the right of \(V0V1\), \(V1V2\), or \(V2V0\) would be positive.
+However, if we were to declare the vertices in counterclockwise order, points to the right of an edge defined by vertices \(A\) and \(B\) would still be positive, but they would be outside the triangle.
+In other words, points contained within the triangle would not be positive but negative (Figure 10).
+You can still make the code work with positive numbers by adjusting the edge function as follows:

-In conclusion, depending on the ordering convention you use, you may need to use one version of the edge function or the other.
+In conclusion, you may need to use one version of the edge function or the other depending on the winding convention you follow.

 Barycentric Coordinates

-Before we get any further though, let's explain what these barycentric coordinates are.
-First, they come in a set of three floating point numbers which in this lesson, we will denote \(\lambda_0\), \(\lambda_1\) and \(\lambda_2\).
-Many different conventions exist but Wikipedia uses the greek letter lambda as well (\(\lambda\)) which is also used by other authors (the greek letter omega \(\omega\) is also sometimes used).
-This doesn't matter, you can call them the way you want.
+Before we go any further, let's explain what barycentric coordinates are.
+First, they come in a set of three floating-point numbers which, in this lesson, we will denote \(\lambda_0\), \(\lambda_1\), and \(\lambda_2\).
+Many different conventions exist, but Wikipedia uses the Greek letter lambda (\(\lambda\)), which is also used by other authors (the Greek letter omega (\(\omega\)) is also sometimes used).
+This doesn't matter; you can call them whatever you want.
 In short, the coordinates can be used to define any point on the triangle in the following manner:

-Where as usual, V0, V1, and V2 are the vertices of a triangle.
-These coordinates can take on any value, but for points that are inside the triangle (or lying on one of its edges) they can only be in the range [0,1] and the sum of the three coordinates is equal to 1.
+Where, as usual, \(V0\), \(V1\), and \(V2\) are the vertices of a triangle.
+These coordinates can take on any value, but for points that are inside the triangle (or lying on one of its edges), they must be within the range \([0, 1]\), and the sum of the three coordinates must equal 1.
 In other words:

 $$\lambda_0 + \lambda_1 + \lambda_2 = 1, \text{ for } P \in \triangle{V0, V1, V2}.$$